seegno-forks/jest/docs/API.md

 ### `.toThrowError(error)`

 Use `.toThrowError` to test that a function throws a specific error when it is called.
 The argument can be a string for the error message, a class for the error, or a regex that should match the error.
+Along the argument you can pass a callback that receives the thrown error for extra asserting.
 For example, let's say you have a `drinkFlavor` function that throws whenever the flavor is `'octopus'`, and is coded like this:

 ```js
 function drinkFlavor(flavor) {